cifanip/high-performance-computing/cases/01_planetary_flow/index.md

 * the construction of the Lie-algebra basis,
 * the computation of the inverse Laplacian.

 The matrix multipliucation will dominate the computatinal complexity being $\mathcal{O}(N^3)$.
 The other two points require the solution of eigenvalue problem and of a linear system.
 As it stands, the problem is prohibitevly expensive, since the Laplacian matrix is a forth-order tensor.
-However, $\Delta_N$ admits a tridiagonal splitting into $(2N-1)$ blocks of size $N-\| m \|$ corresponding to the $m$-th diagonal of $W$.
+However, $\Delta_N$ admits a tridiagonal splitting into $(2N-1)$ blocks of size $N-\vert m \vert$ corresponding to the $m$-th diagonal of $W$.
 The parallel implementation of these algorithms will be discussed in the following.

 ## 2. Parallel CPU implementation
 Linear algebra algorithms are taken from the well-established and optimised library LAPACK [^3] and its parallel extension